rebornphoenix01/AutomatedDataAnalysis/goodreads/README.md

 ## Insights from LLM
 ### Overview of the Dataset

 The dataset contains 10,000 records (rows) and 23 columns related to books.
-Here’s a detailed description of each column:
+Hereï¿½s a detailed description of each column:

 1. **Identifiers:**
    - `book_id`: A unique identifier for each book.